camel-tooling/camel-lsp-client-eclipse/README.md

 When using the Generic Text editor, completion and documentation on hover are supported.
 See [here](https://github.com/camel-tooling/camel-language-server/blob/master/README.md#features) for details.

-When using XML editor, only the completion is provided.
+When using XML or Java editor, only the completion is provided.

 # How to Install